 Diorama Base 3- 430 x 500

 UK – A 1940’s scene – at “Linch & Redford ”, near a railway bridge at the cross roads to Linch & Redford (as if the proposed railway line from Midhurst to Haslemere had been built)+ allotment, war memorial.
-The village waits for the afternoon train carrying shoppers & school-children home from Midhurst & an Army truck waits for new recruits to the training camp at Cartersland.
-They have travelled from Waterloo to Haslemere where they changed onto a train to Midhurst.
+The village Hants & Sussex bus on its way to Midhurst or Petersfield, waits for the afternoon train carrying shoppers & school-children home from Midhurst & an Army truck waits for new conscripts to the training camp at Cartersland.
+They have travelled from Waterloo to Haslemere where they changed onto a connecting train to Midhurst.

 The scene is set near where Fernhurst & Linch roads meet.
 I have assumed a station to serve Linch & Redford near to Linch Church.
 On the proposals held at West Sussex Record Office* a station was proposed at Redford.
-As the line appears to be in a deepish cutting on an approach to a tunnel I have assumed a move to a more convenient location for the railway builders if not for the Redford passengers.
+As the line appears to be in a deepish cutting, I have assumed a move to a more convenient location for the railway builders, if not for the Redford passengers.

 Taking further liberties with history, I have assumed that the line had been electrified as an add-on to the Portsmouth/ Alton scheme (completed 1937), connecting through Midhurst to Pulborough.
 (None of the lines passing through Midhurst were ever electrified.)